The Cisco Kid (TV series): Production

-There was little gunplay in the series.
-Cisco usually shot the gun out of the villain's hand, and Pancho often disarmed the bad guys using a bullwhip.
-There was plenty of action in the series, and Renaldo often did his own stunts, which resulted in several injuries.
-In one episode Renaldo was to dodge a 65-pound papier-mâché boulder, which struck him in the head, breaking two neck vertebrae.
+Little gunplay was used in the series; Cisco usually shot the gun out of the villain's hand, and Pancho often disarmed the bad guys using a bullwhip.
+Plenty of action occurred in the series, and Renaldo often did his own stunts, which resulted in several injuries.
+In one episode, Renaldo was to dodge a 65-pound papier-mâché boulder, which struck him in the head, breaking two neck vertebrae.
 He was paralyzed for two months.

 Most of the series' location work was done at Pioneertown, California.